National Train Day this year - 2012, marks the end of a year

 the late 80's.
 The Blue line is Broadway, the white line is the BQE, and Roosevelt Ave runs under the #7 line.

-Throughout the course of the day, I came across about 7 or
+Throughout the course of the day, I came across about 7 or 8 people/groups entertaining riders in

-8 people/groups in the subway system.
-The picture on the right is of
+the subway system.
+The picture on the right is of the Meetles, and I guess their

-the Meetles, and I guess their first album was "Meet the Meetles" :-)
+first album was "Meet the Meetles" :-) The drummer had the

-The drummer had the audacity to come over to me and demand I made a
+come over to me and demand I make a audacity to

-contribution.
-We finally took a break to eat something around
+We finally took a break to eat something around 7:30-8:30pm before heading over to the PATH.

-The roof of the Newark station.
 Coming back, I was on Train #167, and it was packed.
+I maybe shouldn't have gotten on in Newark :-)

-Shouldn't have gotten on in Newark :-) I got on the coach car behind the business class car, and kept walking and
+I got on the coach car behind the business class car, and kept walking and

 walking and walking, never finding a spot to sit.
 As I walked through